Khartoum (1966 film): Development

 Robert Ardrey wrote the script at the encouragement of producer Julian Blaustein.
-Ardrey says it took him three years "on and off" but once he did it he sold it for $150,000.

-In May 1962 MGM announced they would make the film from Ardrey's script.
-It was to be an adventure movie in the vein of 55 Days at Peking and Lawrence of Arabia.
+Ardrey says it took him three years "on and off" to complete the script, and then sold it for $150,000.
+In May 1962, MGM announced they were producing the film from Ardrey's script, with the intention to be an adventure film similar to 55 Days at Peking (1963) and Lawrence of Arabia (1962).

-In October 1963 Ardrey scouted locations in Africa with Blaustein.

-"Everybody was interested and nobody doubted the subject," said writer Robert Ardrey.
-"But there was strong feeling against the big picture which might gross $12,000,000 but cost $25,000,000.
+In October 1963, Ardrey began scouting filming locations in Africa with Blaustein.
+Over a year later, in November 1964, Ardey told The New York Times: "Everybody was interested and nobody doubted the subject ...
+But there was strong feeling against the big picture which might gross $12,000,000 but cost $25,000,000.
 Frankly Khartoum is a proposition that could bust a studio if handled the wrong way."